Charlie Chaplin Filmography Continued

 afternoon is Charlie's time for visiting his girl, Edna Purviance,

-her flowers and a ring.
 Their romantic tryst is hampered by her

-teenage brother, until Charlie sends him out to play blind
+Charlie sends him out to play blind

-buff in traffic.
-Then Edna's father (Henry Bergman) interrupts
+Edna's father (Henry Bergman) interrupts

-musical interlude at the pump organ, ordering Charlie away.
+the pump organ, ordering Charlie away.

 Back

 at the store/hotel Charlie is again scolded for being late.
-A traffic
+A

-outside brings a new visitor, a "city slicker" who is injured and
+visitor, a "city slicker" who is injured and

-stay at the hotel.
-He's attended to by a horse doctor and shown to his
+must stay at the hotel.
+He's attended to by a

-by Charlie, who later sits down to rest.
+room by Charlie, who later sits down to rest.

 Later,